Maps: Digital | Analogue

 Image ©Oliver Hahn

 Dr Sara Öberg Strådal is an art historian and expert in medieval scientific and medical images and diagrams (MPhil and PhD, University of Glasgow).
-Her previous work at the Fitzwilliam Museum, University of Cambridge and, most recently, as a Getty/ACLS Research Fellow focused on volvelles and the circulation of interactive diagrams in manuscripts, print and other media.
+Her previous work at the Fitzwilliam Museum, University of Cambridge and, most recently, as a Getty/ACLS Research Fellow focused on volvelles and the circulation of interactive diagrams in manuscripts, print, and other media.

 She is the Managing Director at Dr. Jörn Günther Rare Books, the world-leading specialist dealer of Medieval and Renaissance manuscripts and miniatures.